 “Billie Jean” Lyrics Meaning (Michael Jackson)

-Billie Jean Lyrics Meaning (Michael Jackson song)
+Billie Jean Song Meaning (Michael Jackson Lyrics Explained)

 She was more like a beauty queen from a movie scene

-I said, “Don’t mind, but what do you mean, I am the one
+I said, “Don’t mind, but what do you mean, I am the one?

 Who will dance on the floor in the round?”